hatfieldlibrary/dspace-php-client/README.md

 List endpoints return and accept pagination parameters.

-Sample pagination in response, with both next and previous results available:
+This is a sample pagination element in a response.
+Both next and previous results available.

 ```json{
   "pagination": {